pprunty/manim-interactive/README.md

 1. Clones the latest version of the Manim repository.
 2. Replaces the current library files with the updated ones.
-3. Reinstalls the upgraded library.
+3. Re-installs the upgraded library.

-# Hacking the Manim Library [#hacking-manim-library]
+# Hacking the Manim Library